Riccardo-Gottardi/Riccardo-Gottardi/README.md

 ## Hi there 👋
-- I'm a bachelor student in Computer Science.
+- I'm a bachelor student in Computer Science at the University of Udine.
+- Passionate about AI applications (like Verity, Skydio, ...) and every software that can have a beneficial impact on people life.
-- Passionate about automation,
+-

 ---